ivan-paleo/publish-micro-image/README.md

 The value of $K$ is 0.61 for bright field microscopy (= "classical" light microscopes).
 For laser-scanning confocal microscopy, $K$ depends on the diameter of the pinhole and varies between 0.37 and 0.61 ([Artigas 2011](#references)).

-From formula (3) and the definition of the optical lateral resolution, it becomes apparent that **the smaller $\delta_L$ is, the better the resolving power of the microscope is** (*i.e.* closer points will be distinguishable).
+From formula (3) and the definition of the optical lateral resolution, it becomes apparent that **the smaller $\delta_L$, the better the resolving power of the microscope** (*i.e.* closer points will be distinguishable).
 This is what we usually refer to as "*higher* resolution", even though the value for $\delta_L$ is *smaller*.
 Confusing, right?
 This is why I prefer to talk about "better/worse" resolution rather than "smaller/larger".

 The NOTE 3 of the FDS §2.2.8 states that "the optical [lateral] resolution can be achieved only under ideal conditions (including complete illumination of the pupil) on planar objects.
 This value is usually not reached on textured surfaces".
 In archaeology and paleontology, we usually deal with textured surfaces!